ukan-computational-acoustics/ca-knowledgebase/community/bios.md

 [<i class="fa fa-internet-explorer"></i> mscroggs.co.uk](https://mscroggs.co.uk) &nbsp; [<i class="fa fa-github"></i> @mscroggs](https://github.com/mscroggs) &nbsp; [<i class="fa fa-twitterd  "></i> @mscroggs](https://twitter.com/mscroggs)

-Matthew Scroggs is a postdoctoral research associate in the Department of Engineering at the University of Cambridge.
+Matthew Scroggs is a postdoctoral research fellow in the Department of Mathematics at University College London.
 He is one of the developers of [the FEniCS finite element library](https://fenicsproject.org/) and [the Bempp boundary element library](https://bempp.com/).
 He is the maintainer of [DefElement, an encyclopedia of finite element definitions](https://defelement.com).